 Ouston Primary School is an inclusive school, catering for a range of Special Educational Needs and disabilities.
+Our nurturing, inclusive ethos was commended when we were awarded the Inclusion Quality Mark and Centre of Excellence status in 2024.

 Our school welcomes all children and values them as individuals, treating them equally and with respect, regardless of ethnicity, religion, background (including looked after children, LAC).
 We believe that all children have the right to have their own particular needs recognised and addressed in order to achieve success.
 We believe that all teachers are teachers of children with special educational needs and it is therefore a whole school responsibility to ensure that these children's needs are addressed.
 Through staff working together as a team, and in partnership with pupils and their parents and carers, we strive to ensure that the following aims are met: